Vyral/jon-carbutti-recruiting/_posts/2020-04-27-an-example-of-what-working-on-a-great-team-gives-you.md

 {% include youtube.html %}&nbsp;

-If you’re on a real estate team like ours, you’re part of a well-oiled machine that helps everyone do more business.
-Here are just a few of the benefits of being on our team.
+<p style="text-align: center;"><em>If you’re on a real estate team like ours, you’re part of a well-oiled machine that helps everyone do more business.
+Here are just a few of the benefits of being on our team.</em></p>

 On this edition of our agent training blog, we’re doing something a little bit different.
 I’m pulling into a house in Oxford on Holley Rd. that we just sold for $15,000 over asking price. **The ironic part is that right now is the first time I’m actually seeing the property in person.**